The very title of this post includes an implicit, yet clear and strong assumption:

 It’s one that words fail to describe.

-By the way, the following book by the late Father Anthony DeMello (yet another enlightened human being) is by far the best, and perhaps one of the most radical, I have read on the subject:
+By the way, this book right here by the late Father Anthony DeMello (yet another enlightened human being) is by far the best, and perhaps one of the most radical, I have read on the subject.

 I would highly recommend it to anyone interested in the so called “spiritual path”.